Estimated reading time: 10 minutes

 Battery Park City, Manhattan

-Battery Park City is a neighborhood in Manhattan that contains a little something for everyone.
+Battery Park City is one of the safest neighborhood in Manhattan that contains a little something for everyone.
 Residents enjoy lots of restaurants, bars, coffee shops, and parks.
 During the week, you’ll see the many restaurants and coffee shops filled with professionals from the nearby financial district.
 But on weekends, the neighborhood belongs to the locals.
 The riverfront park will be full of joggers, picnickers, and families enjoying the outdoor green space.

 Prospect Heights, Brooklyn